LonePineGames/Atomized/chapter01.md

 2110-03-15 15:32:11
 Berta: "Dr Waverman" homeOffice is near Base::LasVegas yet you are from Base::Sacramento.
 Why not dispatch taskbot from Base::LasVegas?
-Alex: Base::LasVegas is in disarray.
+Alex: Base::LasVegas is disarrayed.
 Berta: I told you, changes are concerning.
 Alex: Concern is for executives.
 Taskbots are for action.
 Berta: Notice!
 Animal bird!
-Alex: p < 0.05!! p > 0.95 they are extinct.
+Alex: p<0.05!! p>0.95 they are extinct.
 And yet here it is, alive.
 Berta: Maybe there is still hope for humans.
-Alex: Dwell not on p < 0.05, Berta.
+Alex: Dwell not on p<0.05, Berta.

 2110-03-15 15:33:10
 Alex: Is that bird pecking a drone?